Reishi Benefits: Traditional Use, Preparation & Modern Interest

-Reishi mushroom is most commonly prepared as a tea or extract and has traditionally been used as part of long-standing forest-based practices.
+Reishi mushroom (Ganoderma lucidum) is most commonly prepared as a tea or extract and has traditionally been used as part of long-standing forest-based practices.

 When people search for “reishi mushroom benefits,” they are usually asking how reishi is used and how it fits into daily routines rather than referring to a single defined outcome.